Durupınar site: Discovery and exploration

 According to local reports, heavy rains combined with three earthquakes exposed the formation from the surrounding mud on May 19, 1948.
 It was discovered by a Kurdish shepherd named Reshit Sarihan.
 It was subsequently identified by Turkish Army Captain Ilhan Durupınar (İlhan Durupınar)—for whom it was subsequently named—in a Turkish Air Force aerial photo while on a mapping mission for NATO in October 1959.
 Durupınar informed the Turkish government of his discovery and a group from the Archeological Research Foundation which included George Vandeman, Ilhan Durupınar, and Arthur Brandenberger, professor of photogrammetry, surveyed the site in September 1960.
 After two days of digging and dynamiting inside the "boat-shaped" formation, the expedition members found only soil and rocks.
 Their official news release concluded that "there were no visible archaeological remains" and that this formation "was a freak of nature and not man-made".

-The site was then ignored until 1977, when it was rediscovered and promoted by self-styled archaeologist and amateur explorer Ron Wyatt.
+The site was then ignored until 1977, when it was rediscovered and promoted by pseudoarchaeologist and amateur explorer Ron Wyatt.
 Throughout the 1980s, Wyatt repeatedly tried to interest other people in the site, including ark hunter and former astronaut James Irwin and creationist John D. Morris, neither of whom was convinced the formation was the Ark.
 In 1985, Wyatt was joined by David Fasold and geophysicist John Baumgardner for the expedition recounted in Fasold's The Ark of Noah.
 As soon as Fasold saw the site, he exclaimed that it was a shipwreck.
-Fasold brought along state-of-the-art ground-penetrating radar equipment and a "frequency generator", set it on the wavelength for iron, and searched the formation for internal iron loci (the latter technique was later compared to dowsing by the site's detractors).
+Fasold brought along ground-penetrating radar equipment and a "frequency generator", set it on the wavelength for iron, and searched the formation for internal iron loci (the latter technique was later compared to dowsing by the site's detractors).
 Fasold and the team states that the ground penetration radar revealed a regular internal formation and measured the length of the formation as 538 ft, close to the 300 cubits or 157 m of the Noah's Ark in the Bible, if the royal Ancient Egyptian cubit of 20.62 in is used.
 Fasold believed the team found the fossilized remains of the upper deck and that the original reed substructure had disappeared.
 In the nearby village of Kazan (formerly Arzap), they examined so-called drogue (anchor) stones that they believed were once attached to the ark.

 Creationist commentators, such as Andrew Snelling in the Creation Ministries International journal Creation, wrote that "there are no scientific principles employed" in the "so-called frequency generator" used by Wyatt's team.
 He called it a "gadget, which is generally advertised in treasure-hunting magazines, not scientific journals" with "brass welding rods being used in essence, as divining rods, similar to the use of a forked stick to search for water."